 Let Us Review or Draft Your Consulting Contract or Work for Hire Agreement

 The right work for hire agreement or consulting contract can go a long way toward ensuring that your next business dealing goes smoothly, while minimizing your chances of suffering a loss.

 Our law firm is here to help with all of your business legal needs, including consulting contracts and work for hire agreements.
-We can also assist with other matters, including non-compete and non-disclosure agreements, bid proposals, employee contracts, asset purchase agreements, trade secrets, intellectual property issues such as copyrighting and trademarking,
+We can also assist with other matters, including non-compete and non-disclosure agreements, bid proposals, employee contracts, asset purchase agreements, trade secrets, intellectual property matters, and franchise related contracts.

 If you require legal help, contract drafting services or need an experienced business attorney to represent you and your company in a legal matter, contact our lawyer today to schedule a confidential consultation session.
 Contact the law office of Sandman Law Office by calling 386-206-2898.